-Upon arrival, we emptied the contents in a crockpot to keep it warm for the guests to enjoy.
+Upon arrival, we emptied the contents into a crockpot to keep it warm for the guests to enjoy.

-*** We ended using approximately ½ of what we made, and kept the rest for something else tomorrow.
+*** We ended up using approximately ½ of what we made and kept the rest for something else tomorrow.
 Just ♥ quinoa.
 (So watch this space for more recipes using quinoa).

 It’s yummy as is, and many non-vegan party-goers said to us if this is vegan, then they are prepared to go vegan as well! ♥